 Disputing Inaccurate Information and Collections on Your Report

-If the collection or debt on your credit report isn’t yours, don’t pay it.
+If the debt on your credit report isn't yours, don't pay it.
 We'll have the credit bureau remove it from your account after a formal dispute.
-If a collector keeps a debt on your credit report past the seven and a half years, that debt can be disputed removed.
-This is especially true if you have proof of the start of the delinquency.
+If a collector keeps a debt on your credit report over seven years, they must remove that debt.

 Will a Collection or Debt Automatically Come Off Your Credit Report?

 Collection accounts remain on your credit report for up to seven years after the date you first became delinquent with the lender.